vishful/lab-angular-layout/README.md

 ## PROGRESSION #1: Layout

-In the project, we are going to create a testimonial with your experience.
-We are going to create two different components:
+In the project, we are going to create an angular layout with headerm footer and navigation bar in your project.
+We are going to create three different components:

+- The `Header` component will contain the page header along with the heading.
+- The `Footer` component will contain your page footer.
-- The `MainComponent` component will contain the article image, composed of a `title`, an `image`, and a `description`.
+- The `Navigation` component will contain your page navigation bar with two links home and about us.
-- The `TestimonialComponent` component, that will contain several testimonials (feel free to add as many testimonial as you want).

-At the bottom of the testimonial, we will add a testimonial form to add some reality to our article.
-We can't have testimonial without a form!
-(Don't worry, it doesn't need to work.
-We will get to that later).
+You can check the sample output as a reference to do this project.

 The first thing you will have to do is to generate the project with `Angular CLI`.